Skip to content

 • Stage 1B: The Planning Minister’s declaration;

-• Post–development approval: Changes or extensions to SFD approvals.
+• Changes and extensions to SFD approvals; and

 • The Planning Regulation sets out criteria that development must be consistent with to be eligible for SFD declaration.
 The criteria from the Planning Regulation are reproduced below: